lusergit/lusergit.github.io/_posts/2025-08-03-stereo-streamer.md

 a Bluetooth speaker.
 They're cheap (most of them) and the problem is basically solved.

 ### a related non-problem
-your whole phone audio is not everyone real estate.
+your whole phone audio is now everyone real estate.
 That embarrassing audio form your imaginary girlfriend? you cannot hear it (even though it's just in your head).
 The story with a 2005 song at full volume? forget that.
 Your phone is not yours anymore.